-Cause : The F406 pilot flew in the vicinity of a promulgated and active glider site without the coordination required by his survey task's ACN.
-Contributory Factor(s): The CAA did not exercise rigorous enough oversight of the survey operation.
-The F406 pilot did not contact Brent Tor glider site, as required by his ACN.
-The F406 pilot did not take positive action to avoid the glider site.
-Degree of Risk: C. ERC Score 5 : 4 Recommendation: The CAA ensure that future considerations of unusual air activity requests employ a risk-based approach, are practical, are effectively promulgated and co-ordinated, and appropriately balance the needs of other operators.
+2. The F406 pilot did not contact Brent Tor glider site, as required by his ACN.

+3. The F406 pilot did not take positive action to avoid the glider site.
+Degree of Risk: C.

+ERC Score: 4 Recommendation: The CAA ensure that future considerations of unusual air activity requests employ a risk-based approach, are practical, are effectively promulgated and co-ordinated, and appropriately balance the needs of other operators.

-5 Although the Event Risk Classification (ERC) trial had been formally terminated for future development at the time of the Board, for data continuity and consistency purposes, Director UKAB and the UKAB Secretariat provided a shadow assessment of ERC.
+\ &lt;sup>5 Although the Event Risk Classification (ERC) trial had been formally terminated for future development at the time of the Board, for data continuity and consistency purposes, Director UKAB and the UKAB Secretariat provided a shadow assessment of ERC.